 So without further ado, let’s dive in and check out these 30 fun and interesting facts about Romania!
 (I did want to clickbait the title and write something like “#11 will blow your mind…” But the truth is that they’re all amazing!

 There is at least one word that can’t be translated into any other language: doina.
 This is mainly a musical genre, but can also be a type of poem with an unknown author, expressing feelings of “dor” (another word that’s difficult to translate, which means to miss somebody) and extreme sorrow.

 2. The joke’s on Caracal

-#1.
 There is one city in Romania that will make most people – except for those living there – smile.
-This city is Caracal and is known for a lot of funny things – some of which we’re going to share with you below:
+It’s an (in)famous city that has become an endless source of jokes over the time.

-- The fire lookout tower in the city burnt down
+- The fire station in the city burnt down

 - The cemetery is on the Resurrection street